timhuff/canvas-phash/README.md

 # canvas-phash

 > Note: This project is no longer actively maintained.
 The following README content needs to be updated (as it's been 8 years since this project was revised) but the general ideas hold.
+I've removed bluebird as a dependency, which might break backwards compatibility for some use-cases.
+If you're updating to v3 from v2, that should be the only breaking change.

 ## Introduction